reda-arab/reda-arab.github.io/_pages/about.md

 I am currently building personal projects on my side.

 ## Past roles
-- I was an intern at the Department of Medical Genitics of the University of Cambridge working on Stastical Learning applied to Genetics and also an intern at ENS Ulm/Inria working on Multi-task learning and Huntington's disease.
+- I was an intern at the Department of Medical Genetics of the University of Cambridge working on Stastical Learning applied to Genetics and also an intern at ENS Ulm/Inria working on Multi-task learning and Huntington's disease.
 - I worked for Morgan Stanley as a Quantitative Researcher developping AI models for Financial Markets.